SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/mqtt-static-templates.md

 ##### Clear alarm's fragment (307)

-Remove one or more fragments from alarm of some type.
+Remove one or more fragments from an alarm of a specific type.

 |Position|Parameter|Mandatory|
 |:-------|:-------|:-------|